We’ll bring your bridal makeup dreams to life at your trial. Here’s how to make the most of the experience.

-It helps to spend a short while preparing for your trial by browsing images of different makeup looks.
-Pinterest is a great place to start, but I’d also advise taking some time to look through my portfolio and pick out your favourite RJ brides.
+It helps to spend a short while preparing for your bridal makeup trial by browsing images of different makeup looks.
+Pinterest is a great place to start, but I’d also advise taking some time to look through my portfolio.
 Bring along the images to your trial and we can discuss the elements you like from each one.

-Bring a photo of yourself wearing your usual style of makeup.
+Bring a photo of when you felt your best or arrive wearing your usual style of makeup (but no mascara or eyeliner).
 This lets me see to how you like to look and what style of makeup you’re used to.
 For example, ‘natural’ or ‘smokey’ can mean different things to different people, so the visual helps me to get on your wave length.

 Wearing a top or dress in a similar shade to your wedding dress helps you to picture how you will look as a bride.
 It’s also a good idea to try and book your hair trial on the same day – it can be difficult to imagine all the elements put together.

 Whatever you decide to wear, just make sure it helps you feel comfortable and confident.
 Feeling good is the name of the game here.

 It’s important to put a good skincare routine in place before your wedding.
 This will help makeup to ‘sit’ well on the skin, and can even prolong the wear of your foundation.
 If you’re unsure about your skin type and what products to use we can chat about it during your trial.
 My mantra is cleanse, exfoliate (gently) and hydrate!
 Please don’t worry if you have a specific skin concern that just won’t go away, I’ve been there myself and know how frustrating it can be.
 I have lots of tricks up my sleeve to help you feel more confident about your skin.